25 Recycling Consciously

 - Get your community involved in a town clean-up.
 Gather once a month to clean up the community, and recycle available items.

 - Buy recycled products.
 Many companies are utilizing recycled goods to create and package their supplies; by supporting these companies – we can reduce the need for harvesting additional natural resources.

 - Repurpose your recyclables into art.
 Get creative and see how many ways you can transform plastics and paper into projects around the home.

 Action 3: Earth Angel

 - All of Actions 1 & 2.

-- Ask your local government and waste facility to supply more recycling bins throughout you community.
-9 out of 10 Americans said they would recycle if the bins were readily available.
+- Ask your local government and waste facility to supply more recycling bins throughout your community.
+9 out of 10 Americans said that they would recycle if the bins were readily available.

-- Donate items you don’t use.
-There are numerous charities that are in need of clothes, shoes, electronics, and many other recyclable goods.
+- Donate items that you don’t use.
+There are numerous charities in need of clothes, shoes, electronics, and many other recyclable goods.